 You can view full text of the latest Director's Report for the company.

-Our opinion on the Standalone Financial Statements is not modified in respect of this matter.
+Our opinion on the Standalone Financial Statements is not modified in respect of the above matters.

 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the Standalone Financial Statements of the current period.
 These matters were addressed in the context of our audit of the Standalone Financial Statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
 We have determined the matters described below to be the key audit matters to be communicated in our report.